-As testament to our commitment to delivering innovative, client-centric solutions, Alliance Investment Bank won the Most Innovative Deal award under the Best in Sustainable Finance category at The Asset Triple A Islamic Finance Awards 2022 event.
+testament As to our commitment to delivering innovative. client-centric solutions.
+Alliance Investment Bank won the Most Innovative Deal award under the Best Sustainable in Finonce category at The Asset Triple A Islamic Finance Awards 2022 event.
 The award was presented in recognition of our role as Joint Lead Manager for Agroto (M) Sdn Bhd's RM200 million ASEAN Sustainability SRI sukuk issuance that took place in August 2021.